BRC Website Home

 In this engine the drive passes via a two speed gear box through a single chain to the front axle.
 This is connected to the rear axle by another chain on the same side.
 The maximum speed in high gear is 11 mph, and in low gear 6˝mph, whilst the haulage capacity on level track is in excess of 600tons.
 The space between the boiler and the cylinders at the front of the engine is occupied by a 340 gallon water tank.

 Restoration proceeded rapidly and No. 11 was steaming again by mid-1971.
 Later the loco was repainted in its original livery of dark red and black with yellow lining.
 After laying out of service for a number of years the loco has recently changed ownership and is now undergoing an overhaul.
+It has had a full retube and vacuum brakes have been installed.
+It is hoped that the loco will return to service during 2015.

 |Builder :-||Sentinel||Date Built :-||1945||Works No. :-||9366|